 All Undergraduates are assigned one or more Tutors (depending on the subject) from among the Fellows or Lecturers of the College.
-In general, your College Tutor will teach you some subjects personally, and he or she will be responsible for arranging suitable tuition for the remainder.
+In general, your College Tutor will teach you some subjects personally, and will be responsible for arranging suitable tuition for the remainder.